 Nick is a paramedic by trade and owns Critical Interventions, teaching CPR and First Aid to private clients in the Vancouver area.

 Rebecca brings her passion for reflexology to the classroom, inspiring students to infuse their bodywork sessions with this gently yet powerful modality.

 She is a nationally registered Canadian Reflexology Therapist with Reflexology Association of Canada where she trained in foot and facial reflexology.
 She is the President of the BC Chapter Board of Directors where she has been serving in various roles since 2017.
 Her priority in this role is to create opportunities for other therapists across BC to come together in community so that they may learn and grow together.

-Rebecca is proud to be an alumni of the VSOHA bodywork Therapist Program.
+Rebecca is proud to be an alumni of the VSOHA Bodywork Therapy Program.
 The skills and well rounded knowledge she gained in the program have been integral to building and maintaining her thriving practice in Vancouver.
 When she is not teaching or putting her healing skills to work, you will most likely find her in a classroom while she continues to add her tool box.
 Since graduation she has trained in prenatal massage, deep flow massage, craniosacral techniques, facial and orthopedic reflexology.